AkshayAgarwal007/Jekyll-Mono/_drafts/jekyll-from-ios.md

 This app is definitely free though, if you don't need private repos, so that's a bonus.

 Only other downside is that I can't find any way to move files around, i.e. publish a Jekyll post.
-So that would require a separate app.
+Though deleting a file and creating new files is possible, if a hassle.

 Also lets me view diffs before committing, which I don't think Source would let me do.